 “It’s so terrible, it reminds me of awful atrocities committed in the past.
 We never hear about this persecution on the TV news, or in the newspapers.
 Why isn’t it being reported more widely?
 When I heard about the persecution of Falun Gong, that was my first thought — I just couldn’t believe it.”

-The video ends with some final words from the tea house owner, Hong Yongchee:
+The video ends with some final words from the Korean tea house owner, Hong Yongchee:

 “I want everybody in the world to know the truth, I want everyone to join the campaign to stop the persecution of Falun Gong.
 If a person is not allowed to practice truthfulness, compassion, and tolerance — what is left?”